biswa2210/HAND-GESTURE-RECOGNITION/README.md

 **:point_right: [click here to view or download Demo Video of this project](https://drive.google.com/file/d/1GZ9FvfGjo6xBK1YKJENIv0KINdOazDue/view)**

 ## Purpose :point_down:
+The goal of static hand gesture recognition is to classify the given hand gesture data represented by some features into some predefined finite number of gesture classes.
+The main objective of this effort is to explore the utility of two feature extraction methods, namely, hand contour and complex moments to solve the hand gesture recognition problem by identifying the primary advantages and disadvantages of each method.

 ## Use :point_down:
 User just has to take his hand before the web cam and run the program.
 Then he can see the number of fingures shown.